CLS International Equity (CLHAX)

 CLS uses fundamental and technical analysis of the following factors to evaluate the securities held by the Underlying Funds: size (based on market capitalization), value (based on characteristics such as price-to-book ratio), momentum (based on price performance), volatility (based on price volatility), and quality (based on financial strength and profitability).

 CLS utilizes a team approach for management of the Fund and from the team, the Fund is assigned co-portfolio managers who are primarily responsible for the day-to-day management of the Fund’s portfolio.
-Joe Smith, CFA, Senior Market Strategist and Konstantin Etus, CFA, Portfolio Manager of CLS, share primary responsibility for the day-to-day management of the Fund’s portfolio.
+Joe Smith, CFA, Senior Market Strategist, Konstantin Etus, CFA, Portfolio Manager, and Jackson Lee, CFA, Quantitative Investment Research Analyst share primary responsibility for the day-to-day management of the Fund’s portfolio.
 Mr. Etus has served as Co-Portfolio Manager of the Fund since November 2014.
 Mr. Smith has served as Co-Portfolio Manager of the Fund since December 2015.
+Mr. Lee has served as Co-Portfolio Manager of the Fund since February 2018.

 YOU MAY LOSE MONEY BY INVESTING IN THE FUND.